boveus/hyrax-wiki/Actors.md

 This `ActorStack`, is instantiated by an `ActorFactory`.
 The default factory is: `CurationConcerns::ActorFactory`, but you can change it by setting `CurationConcerns::CurationConcern.actor_factory=`.
 For example, Sufia wants to use its own factory, so it sets `CurationConcerns::CurationConcern.actor_factory = Sufia::ActorFactory`

-Sufia's `ActorFactory` uses a different set of operations than the CurationConcerns version, but other than that it's the same. `Sufia::ActorFactory` it inherits from the version in CurationConcerns, and overrides the `stack_actors` class method like so:
+Sufia's `ActorFactory` uses a different set of operations than the CurationConcerns version, but other than that it's the same. `Sufia::ActorFactory` inherits from the version in CurationConcerns, and overrides the `stack_actors` class method like so:

 ```ruby
 module Sufia